Is there more to WiFi than just Internet access?

 MANKU: We are excited to see WiFi sensing gain more and more traction in the network and technology spheres.
 The idea of using WiFi signals for anything outside of communication is still in its infancy.
 So, we are excited that around the time WiFi 6 becomes common in smart homes, you’ll also see WiFi Motion as a part of broadband offerings in most markets in the world, including Canada.

 Want to learn more about how Waterloo’s quantum ecosystem can help your company innovate?
-Visit our website.
+Get in touch with our team today.